Indigenous peoples in Venezuela: History

 In 1913, during a rubber boom, Colonel Tomas Funes seized control of Amazonas's San Fernando de Atabapo, killing over 100 settlers.
 In the following nine years in which Funes controlled the town, Funes destroyed dozens of Ye'kuana villages and killed several thousand Ye'kuana.

+The 1982 census reported an indigenous population of 140,600, with the Wayuu people being the largest at 52,000.

 In October 1999, Pemon destroyed a number of electricity pylons constructed to carry electricity from the Guri Dam to Brazil.
 The Pemon argued that cheap electricity would encourage further development by mining companies.
 The $110 million project was completed in 2001.

 Political organization

-The National Council of Venezuelan Indians (Consejo Nacional Indio de Venezuela, CONIVE) was formed in 1989 and represents the majority of indigenous peoples, with 60 affiliates representing 30 peoples.
-In September 1999, indigenous peoples "marched on the National Congress in Caracas to pressure the Constitutional Assembly for the inclusion of important pro-[indigenous] provisions in the new constitution, such as the right to ownership, free transit across international borders, free choice of nationality, and land demarcation within two years."
+The National Council of Venezuelan Indians (Consejo Nacional Indio de Venezuela, CONIVE) was formed in 1989 and represents the majority of Indigenous peoples, with 60 affiliates representing 30 peoples.
+In September 1999, Indigenous peoples "marched on the National Congress in Caracas to pressure the Constitutional Assembly for the inclusion of important pro-[Indigenous] provisions in the new constitution, such as the right to ownership, free transit across international borders, free choice of nationality, and land demarcation within two years."

 Legal rights

-Prior to the creation of the 1999 constitution of Venezuela, legal rights for indigenous peoples were increasingly lagging behind other Latin American countries, which were progressively enshrining a common set of indigenous collective rights in their national constitutions.
-The 1961 constitution had actually been a step backward from the 1947 constitution, and the indigenous rights law foreseen in it languished for a decade, unpassed by 1999.
+Before the 1999 constitution of Venezuela was ratified, legal rights for Indigenous peoples were increasingly lagging behind other Latin American countries, which were progressively enshrining a common set of Indigenous collective rights in their national constitutions.
+The 1961 constitution had been a step backward from the 1947 constitution, and the Indigenous rights law proposed in that constitution languished for decades, only passed in 1999.

-Ultimately the 1999 constitutional process produced "the region's most progressive indigenous rights regime".
-Innovations included Article 125's guarantee of political representation at all levels of government and Article 124's prohibition on "the registration of patents related to indigenous genetic resources or intellectual property associated with indigenous knowledge."
-The new constitution followed the example of Colombia in reserving parliamentary seats for indigenous delegates (three in Venezuela's National Assembly) and it was the first Latin American constitution to reserve indigenous seats in state assemblies and municipal councils in districts with indigenous populations.
+Ultimately the 1999 constitutional process produced "the region's most progressive Indigenous rights regime".
+Innovations included Article 125's guarantee of political representation at all levels of government and Article 124's prohibition on "the registration of patents related to Indigenous genetic resources or intellectual property associated with Indigenous knowledge."
+The new constitution followed Colombia's example by reserving parliamentary seats for Indigenous delegates (three in Venezuela's National Assembly), and it was the first Latin American constitution to reserve Indigenous seats in state assemblies and municipal councils in districts with Indigenous populations.